-Local authorities may issue a direction to a maintained school and ask the Secretary of State to direct academies to admit looked-after children.
+Local authorities may issue a direction to a maintained school and ask the Secretary of State/DFE to direct academies to admit children in care.
 Guidance: School Admissions Code.
 Statutory guidance for admission authorities, governing bodies, local authorities, schools' adjudicators, and admission appeals panels (December 2014, revised September 2021).